-March 2022
+March 2023

-In conjunction with the members of the Board and the USTIF staff, I am pleased to provide this "Annual Report on Activity of the Underground Storage Tank Indemnification Fund" that provides information on the Underground Storage Tank Indemnification Fund (USTIF) from program inception through December 31, 2021.
+In conjunction with the members of the Board and the USTIF staff, I am pleased to provide this "Annual Report on Activity of the Underground Storage Tank Indemnification Fund" that provides information on the Underground Storage Tank Indemnification Fund (USTIF) from program inception through December 31, 2022.
 For over a quarter of a century, the USTIF has made significant progress in providing first and third-party liability coverage for eligible tank owners/operators and tank installers.
-The USTIF has now committed more than \$1.18 billion to assist with remediation expenses related to over 5,000 site cleanups since early 1994.
+The USTIF has now committed more than \$1.19 billion to assist with remediation expenses related to site cleanups since early 1994.